 Food Safety After a Fire

-Effects of Wildfires on FDA-Regulated Establishments (USDA, letter 12-19-17 to California Department of Food and Agriculture and California Department of Public Health) (PDF 1.8 MB)
+Effects of Wildfires on FDA-Regulated Establishments (FDA, letter 12-19-17 to California Department of Food and Agriculture and California Department of Public Health) (PDF 1.8 MB)

 - FDA Compliance Policy Guides, Chapter 5 – Foods, Colors, and Cosmetics (FDA)